cl33per/Amazon-alike/README.md

 Amazon-like is made to utilize MySQL, and node's inquirer package and take in orders from customers and deplete stock from the store's inventory.
 Amazon-like can also track product sales across the store's departments and then provide a summary of the highest-grossing departments in the store.

-The start of the Amazon-like opens with three menu selection
+The start of the Amazon-like opens with three menu selections
 ![Customer View](demo/MainMenu.png)

 ### Important before running

 Before running the program, you need to install the packages.
 Running `npm i` should do the trick!
-Then upload the SQL scripts and import the product_data.csv and dfepartment_data.csv provided and can your local environment.
+Then upload the SQL scripts and import the product_data.csv and department_data.csv provided to your local environment.
 Enjoy!

 ### Customer View